-The Coronavirus Aid, Relief, and Economic Security ("CARES") Act was signed into law on March 27, 2020 to help alleviate the impact of the COVID-19 pandemic in the U.S. We are taking advantage of the employer payroll tax deferral offered by the CARES Act, which allows us to defer the payment of employer payroll taxes for the period from March 27, 2020 to December 31, 2020.
-The deferred employer payroll tax liability as of November 27, 2021 was \$12.4 million and will be payable in equal installments in December 2021 and December 2022.
+The Coronavirus Aid, Relief, and Economic Security ("CARES") Act was signed into law on March 27, 2020 to help alleviate the impact of the COVID-19 pandemic in the U.S. We took advantage of the employer payroll tax deferral offered by the CARES Act, which allowed us to defer the payment of employer payroll taxes for the period from March 27, 2020 to December 31, 2020.
+The deferred employer payroll tax liability paid in the first six months of Fiscal 2022 was \$8.0 million and the liability left to pay as of February 26, 2022 was \$8.2 million, which will be paid in December 2022.
 We also took advantage of a tax credit granted to companies under the CARES Act who continued to pay their employees when operations were fully or partially suspended.
 The refundable tax credit available through the end of the third quarter of Fiscal 2020 reflected in cost of goods sold on the Consolidated Statements of Income and Comprehensive Income was approximately \$4.0 million.
 The entire amount is expected to be received during calendar year 2022.
-As of November 27, 2021, \$3.2 million remains outstanding within other current assets on the Consolidated Balance Sheets.
+As of February 26, 2022, \$2.3 million remains outstanding within other current assets on the Consolidated Balance Sheets.